Full course description

 - Describe the various macroergonomic methods and approaches to assess work systems and to consider the systems sociotechnical characteristics.

-- Learn the rationale for integrating safety and ergonomics programs utilizing participatory approaches to improve employees’ well-being and performance.
+- Discuss the rationale for integrating safety and ergonomics programs utilizing participatory approaches to improve employees’ well-being and performance.

-- Gain appreciation and understanding to conducting organizational training assessments to design effective and efficient training programs.
+- Conduct organizational training assessments to design effective and efficient training programs.

-- Recognize and identify new ways of working in office and computer work environments and their associated risk factors from a macroergonomics perspective.
+- Recognize and identify new ways of working in office and computer work environments, Working From Home, and their associated risk factors from a macroergonomics perspective.